Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 or

-Avoid rushed decisions by making it a rule to:
+You can avoid rushed decisions by making a rule to:

 Always wait at least 24 hours before purchasing something.

-Longer is better, but 24 hours will give you time to sleep on it and maybe talk to your accountability partner about why you should buy it.
+Longer is better, but 24 hours will give you time to sleep on it and maybe talk to your accountability partner (see above) about why you should buy it.

 If you decide you want it, it will also give you time to shop around and see if you can get a better price.

 The easiest way to do this is to take a photo with your phone.
-If you like to be organised, you can create a folder in a note-taking app like Evernote and save your images there.
-Or you can keep a list in Evernote or whatever note-taking app you like and write your wish items there.
+If you like to be organised, you can create a folder in a note-taking app and save your images there.
+Or you can keep a list in your fave note-taking app you like and write your wish items there.

 14. Leave Your Credit Card At Home

-If you have to go to the shops – maybe a friend wants you to help her to buy something – and you know you’re going to be tempted, then leave your credit card at home.
+If you have to go to the shops – maybe a friend wants you to help her to buy something – and you know you’re going to be tempted, it can help to leave your credit card at home.

 That way, it doesn’t matter how much you’re tempted; you can’t buy anyway.